By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 What firmness mattress is best for sciatica and hip pain?

-Medium-firm is the most widely supported firmness range for this pain combination — typically a 5.5 to 6.5 on a 10-point scale.
+Medium to medium-firm is the most widely supported firmness range for this pain combination, typically a 5 to 6.5 on a 10-point scale.
 It provides enough give to relieve hip pressure while keeping the lumbar spine in a neutral position that avoids sciatic nerve compression.
-Side sleepers may do better at the softer end of medium-firm; back sleepers often prefer slightly firmer.
+Side sleepers may do better at the softer end of medium; back sleepers often prefer slightly firmer.

 Is a hybrid or memory foam mattress better for sciatica?

 For most people, a quality hybrid is the better choice.
-Hybrids with zoned coil systems can provide targeted lumbar support and responsive pressure relief without the deep, hip-sinking sinkage that some memory foam beds produce.
-Memory foam is not categorically bad for sciatica, but it needs a firm support core and high density to keep the pelvis level.
+Hybrids with zoned coil systems can provide targeted lumbar support and responsive pressure relief without the deep, hip-sinking feel that some memory foam beds produce.
+Memory foam is not categorically bad for sciatica, but it needs a firm support core and zoned construction to keep the pelvis level.

 Can sleeping on the wrong mattress make sciatica worse?